 When you file a personal injury claim, your goal is to receive compensation that will cover your monetary losses.
 Depending on how serious your injuries are, your monetary losses could be relatively small, or they could be quite large.

 Economic losses are the monetary damages you’ve sustained.
 Non-economic losses concern the way that your accident and related injuries have affected your life.
-Let’s examine the possible damages for a serious injury.

 See the list below to get a better idea of the different damages you can request in an injury claim: